Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 As supply decreases and price increases, the burn percentage adjusts downward, ensuring a smooth economic curve that avoids negative price volatility.

-5. The Rayls Reserve and Distribution
+5. The Rayls Reserve and distribution

-These allocations are not static.
 A maturity-based model adjusts distribution ratios as the network evolves:

 - Early stages prioritize validator rewards to ensure security